 Seniors United calls for an immediate injection of funds in order to reduce hospital waiting lists including redirecting funds into this area from building 2 new stadiums which are an unnecessary expense to the NSW taxpayer.
 (See Item 7 in "Other Policies")

 3.1.
 Retain Registered Nurses in Nursing Homes (NSW policy)

 The NSW Government wants to withdraw registered nurses from our nursing homes.
 There is currently a moratorium on this move.
 We believe that this move will put high dependency patients at risk of earlier death an that these patients will end up being sent to public hospitals that clogging up an already strained system thereby making it worse for everyone.

-2. Restore the Recent $1.8b Budget Cut to Aged Care Facilities
+3.3.
+Restore the Massive Budget Cuts to Aged Care Facilities

-The Seniors United Party of Australia strongly opposes the recently announced budget cut of $1.2b in subsidies and the $0.6b announced in the mid-year economic statement to Aged Care Facilities (Nursing Homes) for patients with complex needs and calls upon the Government to reverse these changes.
+The Seniors United Party of Australia strongly opposed the 2016 budget cuts of $1.2b in subsidies and the $0.6b announced in the 2016 mid-year economic statement to Aged Care facilities (Nursing Homes) for patients with complex needs and calls upon the Government to reverse these changes.